-In 2022, the focus of the IT segment has shifted from development to QA.
-If previously the industry concentrated its efforts on code creation, framework adaptation, etc., now the priority is to ensure software quality and UX optimization.
+In 2023, the focus of the IT segment has shifted from development to QA.
+If previously the industry concentrated its efforts on code creation manual testing, framework adaptation, etc., now the priority is to ensure software quality and UX optimization.

 The role of the QA Engineer in this process is crucial.
-By automating the scripts, you achieve almost 100% coverage of the project’s test tasks and reduce the resources spent on their execution.
+By automating the scripts, you achieve almost 100% coverage of the project’s test tasks and reduce the resources spent by test engineer on their execution.
 The Pass Rate and relevance of results also increase.

 As the Zippia study shows, QA Engineers are most in demand in the Technology industry (40%) and Fortune 500 companies (30%).
 But this does not mean that such specialists are not needed in other industries.
 On the contrary, due to the professionalism of a representative of this profession, companies can reduce costs by signing a contract with just one expert instead of hiring dozens of testers.

 As for the goals that development owners want to achieve through QA, according to Microfocus, they include the following:

 - increasing overall revenue;